 Spot Some Wildlife on the Wing

 Whether or not the bears are awake, there’s plenty of wildlife to see year-round in Banff.
 April and May in particular can be a great time of year for bird watching, as many species make a stop in the Bow Valley on their annual migration route.
-Head over the river and along the Marsh Loop trail in the early morning for your best chance of seeing bird life.
-Keep your ears open for distinctive calls and look for nests and beaver dams in the marsh itself.

 Bear in mind that you may be sharing the trail with horses in certain sections and it can get muddy – wear waterproof boots that you don’t mind getting dirty.
 Binoculars and a bird book will help you get a closer look and identify some of the species you discover.
+Binoculars and bear spray are available to borrow from our Front Desk.

 Ready to plan your spring adventure?